Yemeni prisoners say Emirati officers sexually torture them | Taiwan News

 The UAE is a key U.S. ally whose secret prisons and widespread torture were exposed by an AP investigation last June.
 The AP has since identified at least five prisons where security forces use sexual torture to brutalize and break inmates.

-"U.S. forces are required to report credible allegations of detainee abuse," he said.
-"We have received no credible allegations that would substantiate the allegations put forth in your line of question/story."
+Still, he called the allegations "disturbing" and said, "The United States take all allegations of abuse seriously, although we have no substantiating information at this time."

-U.S. officials have acknowledged that U.S. forces receive intelligence from UAE partners and have participated in interrogations in Yemen.
+U.S. officials have acknowledged that American forces receive intelligence from UAE partners and have participated in interrogations in Yemen.
 But Rankine-Galloway said he could not comment on intelligence sharing with partners.

-"Department of Defense personnel are expected to adhere to the highest standards of personal and professional conduct," he said.
+Reacting to the AP's report, the State Department called the allegations "disturbing" and called on the UAE to investigate.

-In Yemen's three-year civil war, UAE forces that are purportedly fighting on behalf of the Yemen government have overtaken wide swaths of territory, towns and cities in the south.
-They have swept up hundreds of men into a network of at least 18 hidden prisons on suspicion of being al-Qaida or Islamic State militants.
-The prisoners are held without charges or trials.
+"We call on all parties to the conflict, including the UAE, to treat prisoners and detainees humanely and to ensure that allegations of abuse are investigated quickly and thoroughly," the department said in a statement.

 Witnesses said Yemeni guards working under the direction of Emirati officers have used various methods of sexual torture and humiliation.
 They raped detainees while other guards filmed the assaults.
 They electrocuted prisoners' genitals or hung rocks from their testicles.
 They sexually violated others with wooden and steel poles.